Marco Antonio Rodríguez

 Marco Antonio Rodríguez Moreno (born 10 November 1973) is a Mexican former football referee and current analyst.

-On 18 November 2025, a judge in Mexico City, ordered his arrest following a failure to appear on domestic violence charges.

 Career

 After completing a training as a football referee in Tepic and studying Physical Education, Rodríguez began a career as a professional match official in 1995.
 He would soon become one of the top referees in the Mexican First Division, where he earned a reputation for commanding respect on the pitch, although he was also known for his temperament and for being quick to show yellow and red cards.